Skip to content

 1) What is the functions ?
 Explain a function as a role.

 Answer: A functions is a mathematical concept that describes a relationship between variable, indicating how changes in one variable affect another.
-In rconomics, functions are used to model and analyze relationships among various economic factors.
+In economics, functions are used to model and analyze relationships among various economic factors.
 Specially, function expresses the dependance of one variable or more variables.
 For example, the function representing a students grade can be expressed as:

 Student’s Grade = (0.50 x study hours) + (0.25 x class attendance) + (0.25 x prior GPA)